Am I An Invisible Man?

-I originally wrote this back in May of 2005 for one of my newsletters.
+I originally wrote this back in 2005 for one of my newsletters.
 I tend to reference this article often, but since I don't have it uploaded anywhere else, and never really wrote much about it on this blog, I decided to just post the entire article here.

 The opening lines of Ralph Ellison's Invisible Man are thus: